Jboghaert/proj-goto-1/README.md

 Running the project should be implemented in the existing framework of `indefinite_navigation`, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html) with the default rosgraph to be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/indefinite_navigation_default_rosgraph.png).
 This framework allows us to comply with the Duckietown traffic rules, lane following and the necessary task prioritization of incoming commands.
 The implementation of the GOTO-1 project requires some changes to be made within the indefinite navigation framework, which are outlined in the next sections.

+## Prerequisites and assumptions
+The GOTO-1 package assumes the following assumptions within the Duckietown environment set-up:
+- DT map as hardcoded in `path_planning_class`,
+- no other AT's present as the ones hardcoded in `path_planning_class`,
+- no varying lighting conditions,
+- no external factors (s.a. obstacles on the roads),
+- an acceptably functioning `indefinite_navigation` demo version with ROS graph as attached.

+In addition, in order to function properly and start using the ([daffy](https://docs.duckietown.org/daffy/index.html)) Duckietown-environment in the first place, GOTO-1 requires the following:
+- a well calibrated Duckiebot, i.e. [wheel calibration](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/wheel_calibration.html) and [camera calibration](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/camera_calib.html),
+- a well set-up laptop (preferable Ubuntu), further explained [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/laptop_setup.html),
+- a well established connection between Duckiebot and (any) desktop, further explained [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/setup_duckiebot.html).

 ## Setting up the framework
-Before building anything, make sure to be connected to your Duckiebot, and retrieve its IP address through
+Before building anything, make sure to be connected to your Duckiebot, and retrieve its IP address through:
 ```
 $ ping DUCKIEBOT_NAME.local
 ```